baceituno/dlm/README.md

 A Differentiable Recipe for Learning Visual Non-Prehensile Planar Manipulation
 ===================================================

-This repository contains the source code of the paper [A Differentiable Recipe for Learning Visual Non-Prehensile Planar Manipulation](https://openreview.net/forum?id=f7KaqYLO3iE).
+This repository contains the source code of the paper [A Differentiable Recipe for Learning Visual Non-Prehensile Planar Manipulation](https://openreview.net/forum?id=f7KaqYLO3iE), CoRL 2021.

 # Content